Fetal Alcohol Spectrum Disorder

 Fetal Alcohol Spectrum Disorder (FASD) is a lifelong disorder that affects the brain and body of people who were exposed to alcohol in the womb.
 Generally, it is agreed that the numbers of people living with FASD is higher than reported or diagnosed.

-Pauktuutit Inuit Women of Canada, funded by the Public Health Agency of Canada, has a 2.5 year project that works to bring about awareness of Fetal Alcohol Spectrum Disorder (FASD), gather information and data about FASD, improve mother and infant health as well as reduce stigma associated with FASD.
+In 2019, Pauktuutit Inuit Women of Canada was provided 2.5 years of funding by the Public Health Agency of Canada, to bring about awareness of Fetal Alcohol Spectrum Disorder (FASD), gather information and data about FASD, improve mother and infant health as well as reduce stigma associated with FASD.

 Our hope is that we might achieve these goals through conversations with members of our communities in all four regions of Inuit Nunangat and Inuit living in urban centres.